-When choosing shoes and gear, think about the end of the race, not the beginning
+When choosing gear, think about the end of the race, not the beginning

 Ultras don’t start until the race is two-thirds complete.
 So for a 50-miler, the race starts at mile 33; for a 100-miler, it starts at 66.
 The variables that will make or break your experience are easier to control until that two-third mark.
 But after that, time and distance seem to take on new meaning.
 One minute becomes 10 minutes, and 10 miles becomes a marathon.
 Make decisions about gear based on that crucial time, not the relatively tame beginning stages of the race.